 - 1 egg plus 2 tablespoons beaten egg

 - 1 tablespoons plus 1 teaspoon red food coloring

 - 1/2 pound (1 ¾ cups) powdered sugar, sifted

 - Preheat oven 350 degrees F. Line 14 cupcake cups with paper liners.

 - Sift together flour, baking soda, salt, and cocoa powder into a bowl and set aside.

 - With an electric mixer, beat oil, sugar, and buttermilk until combined.
 Add eggs, food coloring, vinegar, vanilla and water and mix well.
 Add the dry ingredients a little bit at a time and mix by hand until well mixed.
-Be sure not to overmix, or the batter will come out tough.

 - Scoop the batter into the liners dividing evenly (a little over halfway full) and bake at 350 degrees F for 20 minutes or until the toothpick comes out clean.
 Let cool.

 - For the cream cheese frosting: Whip the butter and cream cheese together in a mixer fitted with a paddle attachment until creamed.
 Gradually add powdered sugar to the mixture and scrape down the bowl as needed.
 Add the vanilla and mix until combined.